-Esrom , or Danish Port Salut cheese is a trappist-style traditional, creamery, semi-soft cheese made from cow's milk.
+Esrom or Danish Port Salut cheese is a Trappist-style traditional, creamery, semi-soft cheese made from cow's milk.
 The cheese is named after an abbey where Cistercian monks first made it in the 12th century.
-The recipe was rediscovered in the 1930s and since then has achieved quite a bit of popularity.
+The recipe was rediscovered in the 1930s and has achieved quite a bit of popularity.

-Said to be one of the top stinky cheeses in the world, Esrom indeed has a flavor that is quite rich, strong and aromatic.
-With aging, the flavor and aroma get even more stronger and spicier.
+Said to be one of the top stinky cheeses in the world, Esrom indeed has a flavour that is quite rich, strong and aromatic.
+With ageing, the flavour and aroma get even stronger and spicier.

 It is made in flat, rectangular shapes wrapped in foil.
-Open the cheese to reveal a yellow pate that has a supple texture and uneven shaped holes.
+Open the cheese to reveal a yellow pate with a supple texture and uneven holes.

-The bold flavors of the cheese go well with dark beers and red wines.
-It also tastes good when added to casseroles or sandwiches as a melting cheese.
+The bold flavours of the cheese go well with dark beers and red wines.
+It also tastes good when added to casseroles or sandwiches.